 Things changed when I forced myself to adapt.
-To write blog posts from my cell phone, to take advantage of boring bus drives, or when hanging out with friends and everyone decided to stare at their smartphones.
+To write blog posts from my cell phone, to take advantage of boring bus drives, or when hanging out with friends and everyone decides to stare at their smartphones.

 What Are Your Tips for Finding Time to Blog?

-I know that this post is by no means meant to change your habits over night.
+I know that this post is by no means going to change your habits over night.
 I am no expert when it comes to time management, so I’d like to know your thoughts on this.

 How do you find time to blog?